 Inter - Management Area Trade

-As of 1 July 2016, in accordance with the Lower Limestone Coast Water Allocation Plan, water allocations can be transferred or traded either permanently or temporarily across Management Area boundaries.
+In accordance with the Lower Limestone Coast Water Allocation Plan, water allocations can be transferred or traded either permanently or temporarily across Management Area boundaries.

 For further information please contact us on 08 8735 1134.